natescode/silicon/docs/functions.md

 (fib n - 1) + (fib n - 2)
 ```

 Generally, this doesn't happen and removing parens in much easier to read.
+The Si LSP will warn about ambigous expressions like this.